2 vs 15 Seed History And Odds For The NCAA Men’s Basketball Tournament

 Michigan State and Kentucky then won to advance to the Elite Eight, and Michigan State made the Final Four with a 68-67 win over No. 1 Duke.
 Kentucky fell in overtime in the Elite Eight to fellow SEC team Auburn, 77-71.

-- Ten 15 seeds have upset 2 seeds in the NCAA tournament, which means 15 seeds have a 10-138 record all-time against 2s.
+• Eleven 15 seeds have upset 2 seeds in the NCAA tournament, which means 15 seeds have an 11-144 record all-time against 2s.

 Norfolk State pulled off arguably the second-biggest upset in NCAA tournament history in a 2 vs. 15 match-up in 2012 when they stunned Missouri 86-84 as a 21-point underdog.
 On that same day, No. 15 Lehigh dumped Duke 75-70 as an 11-point underdog when C.J.
 McCollum poured in 30 points for the Patriot League champs stunner over Duke.

 The following year in 2013, Atlantic Sun conference winner Florida Gulf Coast made history.
 Florida Gulf Coast beat No. 2 seed Georgetown 78-68 as a 14-point underdog, and then FGC became the first No. 15 seed in NCAA Tournament history to make the Sweet Sixteen after knocking off San Diego State 81-71 as a 7.5 point underdog.
-Florida Gulf Coast head coach Andy Enfeld parlayed that success into the head coaching position at USC in the Pac-12, where he still coaches.
+Florida Gulf Coast head coach Andy Enfeld parlayed that success into the head coaching position at USC.

 In 2016 No. 15 Middle Tennessee State never trailed as a 16-point underdog, and the Blue Raiders recorded the high-scoring upset win over No. 2 Michigan State 90-81.